 This method is one of the simpler ones.
-It works by simply focuses on bedtime and specifically the bedtime routine.
+It works by simply focusing on bedtime and specifically the bedtime routine.

 This method posits that if bedtime isn’t going well, it’s because the routine isn’t right for your child.
-Adjusting the bedtime routine to be a more basic, simple, and a sleep-readying event can have a major impact in getting your child to sleep.
+Adjusting the bedtime routine to be a more basic, simple, and sleep-readying event can have a major impact on getting your child to sleep.